-Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result
+Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

 Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
 Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Fire/Explosion Hazard The material is not readily combustible under normal conditions.
-However, it will break down under fire conditions and the organic component may burn.
-Not considered to be a significant fire risk.
-Heat may cause expansion or decomposition with violent rupture of containers.
+Fire/Explosion Hazard ▶ The material is not readily combustible under normal conditions. ▶ However, it will break down under fire conditions and the organic component may burn. ▶ Not considered to be a significant fire risk. ▶ Heat may cause expansion or decomposition with violent rupture of containers.
 Decomposition may produce toxic fumes of: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.

+Minor Spills

-Minor Spills Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Major Spills Minor hazard.
-Clear area of personnel.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
+- Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eves. - Control personal contact with the substance, by using protective equipment. - ► Contain and absorb spill with sand, earth, inert material or vermiculite.

+Major Spills

+Minor hazard.

+- Clear area of personnel - Alert Fire Brigade and tell them location and nature of hazard. - ▶ Control personal contact with the substance, by using protective equipment as required.

-Personal Protective Equipment advice is contained in Section 8 of the SDS.
+Personal Protective Equipment advice is contained in Section 8 of the SDS

-Precautions for safe handling Safe handling Limit all unnecessary personal contact.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Avoid contact with incompatible materials.
-Other information Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
+- Limit all unnecessary personal contact. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - ▶ Avoid contact with incompatible materials

+- Store in original containers.
+Keep containers securely sealed. - Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers.

-Suitable container Plastic tube or plastic bottle.
-Polyethylene or polypropylene container.
-Packing as recommended by manufacturer.
-Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Avoid reaction with oxidising agents
+Plastic tube or plastic bottle

+- Polyethylene or polypropylene container. - Packing as recommended by manufacturer - ▶ Check all containers are clearly labelled and free from leaks. - Storage incompatibility ▶ Avoid reaction with oxidising agents

-Ingredient TEEL-1 TEEL-2 TEEL-3 Dilution Buffer - Ultra Not Available Not Available Not Available Ingredient Original IDLH Revised IDLH isothiazolinones, mixed Not Available Not Available
+Ingredient TEEL-1 TEEL-2 TEEL-3

+Dilution Buffer - Ultra Not Available Not Available Not Available

+Ingredient Original IDLH Rev evised IDLH

-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit isothiazolinones, mixed E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit isothiazolinones, mixed E ≤ 0.1 ppm Notes: adverse health outcomes associated with exposure.
+The output of this p Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
 The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.

-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.

-Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- Safety glasses with side shields - Chemical goggles, [AS/NZS 1337.1, EN166 or national equivalent] - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.